A supermarket in Seoul. (Yonhap)

 “Inflation is rising way too fast and out of the range the bank has its eyes set on.
 Some of us see the price index hitting even 5 percent soon,” said Kang Sung-jin, an economics professor at Korea University.

-“The US is already doing a big-step rate hike, and if we don’t fall in line, we risk losing the rate premium over the US.
+“The US backed a big hike and if we don’t fall in line, we risk losing the rate premium over the US.
 It will be a loss for South Korea,” Kang added.
 Early in May, the US Federal Reserve lifted rates by half a percentage point to a range between 0.75 percent and 1 percent, in its biggest hike in 22 years.

 At its policy board meeting, the BOK is also expected to revise up its inflation forecast for the year from its current estimate of 3.1 percent to a 4 percent range, marking the first time the target reaches 4 percent since July 2011.